Leave a Comment

 Back

-But your back indicates your strength, particularly moral fibre; confidence physically; decisiveness, ability to stand in face of opposition; power to endure without being overcome.
+Back – trunk spine: Mostly the back indicates your strength, particularly moral fibre; confidence physically; decisiveness, ability to stand in face of opposition; power to endure without being overcome.
 A psychiatrist once told me that many men in a tramps home were diagnosed C.W.B.
 It meant ‘congenitally without backbone’.
-That is, lacking the inner strength to deal with everyday life.
+That is, They hadn’t developed the strength to deal with everyday life.

 Example: ‘I was looking across a hedge at a bull.
 I seemed to be just looking at its back.’
 Andy.

 Andy was a teenager, uncertain of himself.
 In this dream he was looking at and discovering his strength.
-This was a revelatory dream for him because he suffered a great deal of anxiety and from this felt he was inadequate as a person.
+This was a revelatory dream for him because he suffered a great deal of anxiety in the past because of an old back injury.
+He had in fact left a higher paid job and taken a much lower paid work because he felt he couldn’t cope.
+From working on the dream he felt, he was adequate as a person.
 So the dream was a turning point after which his ability to explore and be active outwardly was hugely enhanced.

 The different strata of the back may also indicate different aspects of yourself.
 The lower back for instance suggests the earliest stages of your development such as life in the womb and birth; but also the earliest levels of experience such as sensuality and sexuality.